yuleung/MixBCT/README.md

 * BCT_methods/  --- The methods which summarized MixBCT, UniBCT, NCCL, BCT, L2, AdvBCT
 * tools/        --- dataset split, some preprocessing operations and ijb-c evaluation code

-The code based on the project [insightface](https://github.com/deepinsight/insightface), We have a separate directory for each method to make it easier to understand.
+The code based on the project [insightface](https://github.com/deepinsight/insightface), We have a separate directory for each method to make it easier to understand and to do reproduce.

 ### Training Flow ---- An Example:
 ```